Analyzing the Price-to-Earnings Ratio of Golden Ocean Group Limited (GOGL)

 H.C.
 Wainwright gave a rating of “Neutral” to GOGL, setting the target price at $13 in the report published on September 13th of the previous year.

-During the last 5 trading sessions, GOGL fell by -5.97%, which changed the moving average for the period of 200-days by -37.29% in comparison to the 20-day moving average, which settled at $9.95.
-In addition, Golden Ocean Group Limited saw 13.00% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, GOGL rose by +0.41%, which changed the moving average for the period of 200-days by -35.21% in comparison to the 20-day moving average, which settled at $9.94.
+In addition, Golden Ocean Group Limited saw 16.11% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for GOGL